 Above: National Forest Campground, Lake Superior, Michigan

-Perhaps we should add, “Play Anywhere” to our tagline.
-I like it.
+Perhaps we should add, “Play Anywhere” to our Truck Camper Magazine tagline.
 Tell us about your trip back east.

 Our longest trip was our trip to the southeast.
 We left around the beginning of October and got back in mid-November.
 We started here in Colorado and traveled through Kansas, Oklahoma, Arkansas, Mississippi, Tennessee, Georgia, and then up the East Coast.

 We went to Savannah, Charleston, and Wilmington, North Carolina and then drove across the Chesapeake Bay Bridge-Tunnel.
 Then we went on to Annapolis, Maryland, Gettysburg, Pennsylvania, and eventually ended up on Long Island where our niece was married.
 At that point I had to fly back to Colorado to teach, but Molly and her brother drove to New York, Pennsylvania and the states coming back here to Colorado.

 I lived in Texas when I worked for an oil company but never toured the South.
 The fall is a good time to be there because the weather is delightful.
 It was not hot.
 I have an interest in the Civil War, and had never been to any battlefields.
 We called the trip the Civil Wargasm.

 “It was an overpowering experience.
 With the silence, the low afternoon sun, and the autumn leaves, it was breathtaking.”

 The first battlefield we visited, and the most mind-boggling, was Shiloh.
 It was a beautiful autumn afternoon, and no one was there.
 All the fields were surrounded by cannons and historical markers indicating who had marched and who attacked whom.